Siddhant0701/Scripts/README.md

 # Scripts
-Scripts I use almost on a daily basis
+Utility scripts I use almost on a daily basis